bmuschko/cje-prep/10-distributed-builds.md

 # Key CI/CD/Jenkins Concepts and their Usage

-## Configuring and executing jobs in a distributed build
+## Configuring and Executing Jobs in a Distributed Build

 1. Go to "Manage Jenkins" > "Manage Nodes".
 You should see a single `master` node.
 2. Configure the `master` node by setting the # of executor value to 0.
 That will take care of never using the `master` for job workload.